A legendary pawpaw tree with huge tasty fruits.

 Fruit Description

-Kentucky Legend "Titan" is a mid-to-late season pawpaw tree that exhibits gigantism in the leaves and fruits like a polyploid.
-Seeds are scalloped and feathery with no sack and they appear to be sterile.
+Kentucky Legend "Titan" is a mid-to-late season pawpaw tree that exhibits gigantism in the leaves, flowers, and fruits (ref pictures below).
+Seeds are scalloped and feathery with almost no sack and they appear to be sterile.
 The seed ratio is 3.5% by weight.
 The variety produces fruits averaging around 360 grams that appear to be like a Lehman variety.
 The largest fruits are 700-800 grams.
 In 2023, several fruit samplers likened the flavor to pineapple.
 The texture is firm.
 Fruits can be picked several days before ripe and continue to ripen up – unlike most other pawpaw fruits.
-The fruits keep well without refrigeration, and they clean easily – to yield a lot of pulp in a short time.
+The fruits keep well without refrigeration, and they clean easily.
 Most of the fruits will ripen in Sparta, NC at 3,000 ft elevation with limited heat units.
 The late fruit can be picked before the first freeze and allowed to finish ripening indoors.

 Pollination and Fruit Bearing